giovanniguidi/deeplabV3-PyTorch/README.md

 ## Train on other data

 This implementation can be easily used on other dataset.
-The expected input of the model are .jpg images, and the labels are in .png format, with 1 channel (shape (y_size, x_size)), and pixel value corresponding to the target class.
+The expected input of the model are .jpg images, and the labels are in .png format, with 1 channel (i.e. shape = (y_size, x_size)), and pixel value corresponding to the target class.
 In principle you only need to modify the data_generator.

 ## References